African forest elephant: Distribution and habitat

 They are also distributed in the evergreen moist deciduous Upper Guinean forests in Ivory Coast and Ghana, in West Africa.

+A group of about 10-25 African forest elephants has been sighted on the escarpment to the east of Luanda in the Kambondo forest in 2015.

+Nonetheless, it was estimated that the population of African forest elephants in Central Africa had declined by around 86% (in the 31 years preceding 2021) due to poaching and loss of habitat.
+In places such as Cameroon, Democratic Republic of the Congo, Republic of the Congo and the Central African Republic, many areas of appropriate forest habitat have been reduced after years of warfare and human conflict.
+As of 2021, an estimated 95,000 forest elephants lived in Gabon.
+Prior to this the population had been estimated at 50,000 to 60,000 individuals.

 Behaviour and ecology

 The African forest elephant lives in family groups.
 Groups observed in the rain forest of Gabon's Lopé National Park between 1984 and 1991 comprised between three and eight individuals.
 Groups of up to 20 individuals were observed in the Dzanga-Sangha Complex of Protected Areas, comprising adult cows, their daughters and subadult sons.
 Family members look after calves together, called allomothering.
 Once young bulls reach sexual maturity, they separate from the family group and form loose bachelor groups for a few days, but usually stay alone.
 Adult bulls associate with family groups only during the mating season.
 Family groups travel about 7.8 km per day and move in a home range of up to 2000 km2.

 Their seasonal movement is related to the availability of ripe fruits in Primary Rainforests.

 They use a complex network of permanent trails that pass through stands of fruit trees and connect forest clearings with mineral licks.
 These trails are reused by humans and other animals.

 In Odzala-Kokoua National Park, groups were observed to frequently meet at forest clearings indicating a fission–fusion society.
 They stayed longer when other groups were also present.
 Smaller groups joined large groups, and bulls joined family units.